Memorial-610 Hospital for Animals

 (713)688-0387

-Laser Surgery and Therapy
+Laser Surgery & Therapy

 Lasers may be used for surgical purposes (cutting) as well as wound healing (low-level or "cold" laser).
 We utilize both types of Class IIIb lasers at Memorial-610 Hospital for Animals.